Alevism: God

+Panentheism

+The plurality in nature is attributed to the infinite potential energy of Nefs-i Kul when it takes corporeal form as it descends into being from the god.
+The Alevi concept of God is derived from the philosophy of Ibn Arabi and involves a chain of emanation from God, to spiritual man, earthly man, animals, plants, and minerals.
+The emphasis on the concept of Sufi metaphysics.
+In keeping with the central belief of Wahdat al-mawjud and Wahdat al-wujud, the Alevis base their practices and rituals on their non-orthodox and mystical interpretation.

 Spirits and afterlife

-Alevis believe in the immortality of the soul, the literal existence of supernatural beings, including angels (melekler) and devils (şeytanlar), bad ones as encourager of human's evil desires (nefs), and jinn (cinler), as well as the evil eye.
+Alevis believe in the immortality of the soul, the literal existence of supernatural beings, including good angels (melekler) and bad angels (şeytanlar), as encouragers of humans' evil desires (nefs), jinn (cinler), and the evil eye.

 Angels feature in Alevi cosmogony.
 Although there is no fixed creation narrative among Alevis, it is generally accepted that God created five archangels, who have been invited to the chamber of God.
-Inside they found a light representing the light of Muhammad and Ali.
-A recount of the Quranic story, one of the archangels refused to prostrate before the light, arguing, that the light is a created body just like him and therefore inappropriate to worship.
+Inside, they found a light representing the light of Muhammad and Ali.
+In an account parallel to that in the Quran, one of the archangels refuses to prostrate before the light, arguing that the light is a created body just like him and therefore an inappropriate object of worship.
 He remains at God's service, but rejects the final test and turns back to darkness.
 From this primordial decline, the devil's enmity towards Adam emerged.
-(The archangels constitute of the same four archangels as within orthodox Islam.
-The fifth archangel namely Azazil fell from grace, thus not included among the canonical archangels apart from this story).
+The archangels consist of the same four archangels as in orthodox Islam.
+The fifth archangel, namely Azâzîl, fell from grace, thus not included among the canonical archangels apart from this story.

-Another story features the archangel Gabriel (Cebrail), who is asked by God, who they are.
+Another story features the archangel Gabriel (Cebrail), who is asked by God who they are.
 Gabriel answers: "I am I and you are you".
 Gabriel gets punished for his haughty answer and is sent away, until Ali reveals a secret to him.
 When God asks him again, he answers: "You are the creator and I am your creation".
 Afterwards, Gabriel was accepted and introduced to Muhammad and Ali.

-Scriptures and prophets
+Scriptures and main figures

-Alevis acknowledge the four revealed scriptures also recognized in Islam: the Tawrat (Torah), the Zabur (Psalms), the Injil (Gospel), and the Quran.
-Additionally, Alevis are not opposed to looking to other religious books outside the four major ones as sources for their beliefs including Hadiths, Nahjul Balagha and Buyruks.
+Alevis acknowledge the four revealed scriptures also recognised in Islam: the Tawrat (Torah), the Zabur (Psalms), the Injil (Gospel), and the Quran.
+Additionally, Alevis are not opposed to looking to other religious books outside the four major ones as sources for their beliefs, including Hadiths, Nahjul Balagha, and Buyruks.
 Alevism also acknowledges the Islamic prophet Mohammed.
-Unlike Sunnis and Shia, Alevis do not regard interpretations of the Quran today as binding or infallible, since the true meaning the Quran is considered to be taken as a secret by Ali and must be taught by a teacher, who transmits the teachings of Ali (Buyruk) to his disciple.
+Unlike the vast majority of Muslims, Alevis do not regard interpretations of the Quran today as binding or infallible, since the true meaning of the Quran is considered to be taken as a secret by Ali and must be taught by a teacher, who transmits the teachings of Ali (Buyruk) to his disciple.